 9. Video Marketing:

-Videos are possibly the best marketing tool to tell your story and to get your customers interested in your product and give them more self-confidence about buying it.
+Videos are the best marketing tool to tell your story and to get your customers interested in your product and give them more self-confidence about buying it.

 Videos offer a lot of possibilities, ranging from customer testimonials to product videos.
 Videos can be used both on their own and as part of an email campaign.